beep-42/SiteSeek/README.md

 ## License

-This software is distributed under the MIT License, see LICENSE.txt.
+This software is distributed under the GNU GPL v3 License, see LICENSE.